Vincenz Priessnitz: Practice at Gräfenberg

 As Priessnitz's experience grew, the procedures of his treatments became more precise and regular.
 To treat many diseases, he would wrap the patient in wet bandages and many layers of blankets to cause heavy perspiration from the heat.
 After several hours, the patient was then instructed to bathe in cold water, and also drink plenty of water.
 He believed that the rapid changes in temperature allowed the pores of the skin to open and evacuate bad substances in the blood.
 Another theory Priessnitz held was that the body tended towards health naturally.
 His treatments, which involved no drugs or herbal medicines, were designed then to help the body remove foreign matter from the body.
 The extreme conditions disturbs this matter, which prompts a bodily response.
 Priessnitz also required his patients to add strenuous exercise to their daily regimen, and sometimes required his patients to fast.
 The food served was bland and hard, and water was the only drink served.
 Cold water was sometimes added to the food to promote water intake, and patients were required to drink twelve glasses of water per day at a minimum, with some drinking as many as thirty glasses.

 Before Priessnitz's spa was built near his family house, Priessnitz mostly made house calls.
 As his popularity grew, Priessnitz limited his practice to his residence, and began expanding the Gräfenberg spa with lodgings, dining rooms, showers and bathhouses.
 Some patients lived in the spa for up to four years.
 He constructed several douches, which were heavy showers of cold water that flowed from nearby mountains.
 The water from these douches fell from up to 20 feet in the air, with a stream so strong that new patients were sometimes "flattened by the force of the stream."
 Other baths were created for different body parts, such as eye baths, foot baths and head baths.

 In 1826 he was invited to Vienna to heal the Emperor's brother Anton Victor, Grand Master of the Teutonic Knights.
-This gave him a great reputation so many people from all over the country streamed into Gräfenberg.
+This bolstered his reputation and led to many people from all over the country streaming into Gräfenberg.